Justinfungi/stable-dreamfusion/readme_APAI3010_Gtoup9.md

   - Relnet_data.py
   For generate some demo data for Relnet, 0 mean original, 1/-1 mean opposite direction in x/y/z axis.
 99 mean random number for randomness

+    python Relnet_data.py

   - mesh_to_video.py
+  --center_obj IS THE CENTER OBJECT
+  --surround_obj IS THE SURROUNDING OBJECT SUBJECT TO CHANGE --transform_vector THE X Y Z 3d vector for transform

     python mesh_to_video.py --center_obj 'mesh_whiterabbit/mesh.obj' --surround_obj 'mesh_snake/mesh.obj' --transform_vector [1,0,0]

+RunningDemo:
+    All the prompt we run is in the ipynb files